macmillanpublishers/RSuite_Word-template/README.md

 # VBA Development

 #### Dependencies
-* if using gradle install/pkg tools, gradle requires installation of jdk 8 or higher, available [here](https://jdk.java.net/) (The first 'Ready to Use' version should be fine).
+* if using gradle install/pkg tools, gradle requires installation of jdk on host system: the jdk version needs to be compatible with the gradle version set in _./_gradle-install/gradle/wrapper/gradle-wrapper.properties_ see compatibility info [here](https://docs.gradle.org/current/userguide/compatibility.html).
+Currently it is set to 8.5 so we install jdk version 21.
 * To use the 'devTools' macros below, you may need to enable the following libraries in your VBA editor (Tools > References):
   * ``Microsoft Visual Basic For Applications Extensibility 5.3``
   * ``Microsoft Scripting Runtime``